Research and Experiential Learning

 Health professions students gain valuable experience at area hospitals, clinics, schools, nursing homes, and medical supply firms.

-UC offers many overseas learning opportunities, including:
+Utica offers many overseas learning opportunities, including:

 - Forensic Field School in Butrint, Albania